jbranchaud/talks/embrace-the-database-with-ecto-2017-03-02/embrace-the-database-with-ecto-2017-03-02.md

 ^ Bringing expertise from Ruby world to Land of Elixir

-^ Host VimChi and ChicagoElixir
+^ Host Chicago's Elixir Meetup

 ---